wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-excel-cluster-hpcpack.md

 <properties
- pageTitle="HPC Pack cluster for Excel and SOA | Microsoft Azure" description="Get started with an HPC Pack cluster to run Excel and SOA workloads, using the Resource Manager deployment model." services="virtual-machines" documentationCenter=""
+ pageTitle="HPC Pack cluster for Excel and SOA | Windows Azure" description="Get started with an HPC Pack cluster to run Excel and SOA workloads, using the Resource Manager deployment model." services="virtual-machines" documentationCenter=""